$428,128Average Value$205Average Price per Sq Ft12Homes For Sale

 Interstate 35 is a vital north-south thoroughfare for the Twin Cities metro area.
 Minneapolis, St. Paul, and the Minneapolis-Saint Paul International Airport are about 40 miles south.
 “The majority of the people who live in and around Stacy are going to commute to work, most of them going south,” Tubbs says.
 “Some of them may go west and south and feed into some of the businesses in Blaine and Ham Lake.”
 The closest emergency room is at M Health Fairview Lakes Medical Center in Wyoming, about 5 miles south.
 The retail and restaurant hub of Forest Lake is about 10 miles away.

-M Health Fairview Lakes Medical Center, about 10 miles away in Wyoming for all your health needs.
+M Health Fairview Lakes Medical Center sits about five miles south of Stacy in Wyoming.

 1/2